 If you live in a smallish apartment, whole-home audio is a cinch.
 Attach a couple of powered speakers to your computer, phone, music player, or tablet; press the Play button; and crank up the speakers until they rattle the mistletoe dangling in the farthest corner of your home.

 If you’ve moved beyond such small quarters and find yourself needing to fill multiple rooms with music, your job is more involved—and more expensive—though not terribly complicated.
-As a user of Apple products, the obvious choice is to explore Apple’s AirPlay technology.
+If you’re a user of Apple products, the obvious choice is to explore Apple’s AirPlay technology.

 With an Apple TV or AirPort Express, setup is simple.
 Just plug in your Apple TV or AirPort Express and configure it so that it uses the same local network as your computer and iOS devices.
 (The Apple TV and AirPort Express have AirPlay switched on by default.)
 The Apple TV will play your audio through whatever AV device it’s connected to, using an optical-audio cable: a stereo or home-theater receiver, a TV, or powered speakers.
 The AirPort Express plays through any audio device connected to its audio-output jack (which, unlike the Apple TV’s jack, handles both analog- and digital-audio connections).

 But you needn’t stick to Apple’s AirPlay devices.
 AirPlay has been incorporated into a number of third-party products, including powered speakers from such companies as Altec Lansing, B&W, iHome, Klipsch, JBL, Libratone, Logitech, Pioneer, and Sony.
-And if you prefer the speakers you already own, audio companies such as Denon, Pioneer, Yamaha, and Onkyo are shipping AirPlay-compatible receivers.
+And if you prefer the speakers you already own, audio companies such as Denon, Harman Kardon, Marantz, Onkyo, Pioneer, Sony, and Yamaha are shipping AirPlay-compatible receivers.

 On the air